ASTM A500 Steel Pipe

 (5) Advantages & Disadvantages

-A500 steel, easy to weld and machine, can be cold worked, and features a pleasing appearance.
-Specifically, A500 steel is similar to A53 in popularity and use, but it has a higher yield strength, is more corrosion resistant, and has a greater strength-to-weight ratio.
-As a result, it is more expensive than A53 grade steel.
+In addition to being easy to weld and machine, A500 steel can be cold worked and has a pleasing appearance.
+Specifically, A500 steel is similar to A53 steel in popularity and use. ut it is stronger, corrosion resistant, and has a higher strength-to-weight ratio, so it is more expensive than A53 steel.

 Chemically and structurally, A500 better resembles A36 steel.
 The major difference between the two is in their use.
 Though both are hot rolled steel, A36 has many shapes and types.
 Including rectangular bar, round bar, round tube, square bar, angle, channel, plate, tread plate, and shafting.
 A500 on the other hand just used for metal pipes and tubes albeit these can be round, square, or rectangular.